PratyushRT/personal-webpage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate at [Johns Hopkins University](https://www.jhu.edu/) under the wonderful supervision of both [Matthew Green](https://isi.jhu.edu/~mgreen/) and [Abhishek Jain](https://www.cs.jhu.edu/~abhishek/).
+I completed my PhD at [Johns Hopkins University](https://www.jhu.edu/) under the wonderful supervision of both [Matthew Green](https://isi.jhu.edu/~mgreen/) and [Abhishek Jain](https://www.cs.jhu.edu/~abhishek/).
 I am generally interested in cryptography and its applications.
 More specifically, most of my research interests are at the intersection of cryptography with privacy, verifiable computation, and machine learning.
-One of the key focuses of my research recently has been the security and construction of efficient SNARKs and proof systems, particularly those involving error-correcting codes.
-Thanks to the Ethereum Foundation for funding the next year of my PhD research via a generous [academic grant](https://blog.ethereum.org/2023/06/28/academic-grants-round-23)!
+One of the key focuses of my dissertation work was the security and construction of efficient SNARKs and proof systems, particularly those involving error-correcting codes.
+I was a recipient of the Ethereum Foundation's [academic grant](https://blog.ethereum.org/2023/06/28/academic-grants-round-23) that funded our work on SNARK security.